mojolicious/mojo.js/docs/Rendering.md

 await ctx.httpException(new Error('Something went wrong!'));
 ```

-Log the exception and render an HTTP exception response in the appropriate format and set the response status to `500`.
+Log the exception and render an HTTP exception response in the appropriate format and set the response status to `500`
-Uses content negotiation to delegate to more specific exception helpers for HTML, JSON and plain text rendering.
+by delegating to more specific exception helpers for HTML, JSON and plain text rendering.

 ##### `jsonException`